Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: The Mathematics of S4BDC Angle-Based Models

-A configuration in Case \ref{case:a} takes an isosceles trapezoidal form (see Fig. \ref{fig:trapez}).
+In {Case} \ref{case:a}, the configuration is an isosceles trapezoid, as shown on the left side of Figure~\ref{fig:frames}.
 The bodies that are reflections of each other (with respect to the axis of symmetry) have identical masses.
 The shape of the configuration uniquely determines the mass arrangement.
-To calculate the non-dimensional mass $\mu$ (see Fig. \ref{fig:trapez}), one needs to solve the following system of Eqs. (see Ref. \cite{czirjak2019study}):
+To calculate the non-dimensional mass $\mu$, one needs to solve the following system of Equations~\citep{czirjak2019study}: \begin{adjustwidth}{-\extralength}{0cm}